syarul/fn-switch/README.md

 const uniq = [...new Set(slice(arrayFromElem))];

-// return unique result, if length is more than 1 we return an empty array const resOne = uniq.length === 1 ? uniq[0] : null;
+// return unique result, if length is more than 1 we return null const resOne = uniq.length === 1 ? uniq[0] : null;

 // the switcher